macleginn/nocacoda/content/langpages/30_Karelian.md

 ## Karelian

 Contributed by Irina Gorbunova.
 The data were gathered in 2022.
+The data below represent the Southern Ludic of Karelian.

 ### How to cite